-The Alteryx technical communicate is very active.
+The Alteryx technical communication is very active.
 In addition to the learning materials available in Alteryx Academy, they also provide various business scenarios through the “Weekly Challenge”.

 Anyone can solve the challenges posted in the community, this helps members to apply their learning, collaborate and discover several different approaches to the problem.